 You want 3-5 little clips of each culminating event, two seconds per shot maximum.
 Keep it light and keep it moving, Steven Spielberg.

 Ask around: sharing is caring.
 With so many schools committing to a transparent and passionate digital storytelling and sharing plan (holler, #vted!) ideas are able to move between schools with greater efficiency.

-What this means for you, as you pull together your launch video, is that either you or someone else involved in the project likely knows of other schools or districts who’ve been inspired enough by your work to try it themselves.
+What does this mean for you?
+As you pull together your launch video, either you or someone else involved in the project likely knows of other schools or districts inspired by your work.

 With Brainado, we knew that the Flood Brook School, Shelburne Community School and Berlin Elementary School had all shared stories of how they’re implementing passion projects.
 So knowing that, we asked if these schools would mind us incorporating some of their video reflections into Crossett’s kick-off video.